ami-doshi/Portfolio-Optimization/README.md

 Objective:
-My Client has $10,000.
+Client has $10,000.
 He wants to invest this money in the stock market.
 Recommend smart investment in stocks of Amazon, Microsoft and Tesla.

 Steps:
 1. Use Yahoo Finance (https://finance.yahoo.com/lookup) for getting company's historic stock prices for the last two years.